swiftlang/swift/docs/CppInteroperability/Roadmap.md

 ### The standard library

 Egor Zhdan will discuss importing the standard library, the Swift C++ standard library overlay, etc. :)
-* * *

 ## Examples and Definitions

-*Reference Types*

-Reference types have reference semantics and object identity.
+**Reference Types** have reference semantics and object identity.
 A reference type is a pointer (or “reference”) to some object which means there is a layer of indirection.
 When a reference type is copied, the pointer’s value is copied rather than the object’s storage.
 This means reference types can be used to represent non-copyable types in C++.

-*Manually Managed Reference Types*
+**Manually Managed Reference Types**

 Here a programmer has written a very large `StatefulObject` which contains many fields: